The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 Waze?
 Eh.
 It tries.

-Pro tip: Download your offline maps on Google Maps before you leave your hotel's WiFi.
-Cell service gets spotty once you leave the main areas, and you don't want to be lost on the North Shore with no signal.
+Pro tip: Download your offline maps on Google Maps before you leave your hotel’s WiFi.
+Cell service gets spotty once you leave the main areas, and you don’t want to be lost on the North Shore with no signal and the sun going down.

 But navigation is only half the battle.
 If you’re planning to hike (and you should), there’s one app that could literally save your life…